19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [23/2012]

-(11A) Where a member and one or more related persons jointly own any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made on or after 1st January 2013, permit the member —
+(11A) Where a member and one or more persons jointly own any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made on or after 1st January 2013, permit the member —

 (a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or

 (b) to surrender his approved annuity.

 [23/2012]

+[Act 24 of 2013 wef 01/01/2014]

 (11B) Where a member owns any immovable property sold by an approved developer, by a Housing Authority or by a lessee of a Housing Authority, the Board may, on an application made on or after 1st January 2013, permit the member —